c0nda/alpha-ecosystem-bank-app-testtask/README.md

 # Bank app

 Android app for searching information about bank cards with its BIN number.
+Done according to test task from Alpha Ecosystem.

 ## Tech stack